-Final Exam (70%):
+Final Exam (40%):

 This exam covers all the ISMD required readings, lectures & briefings.
 This exam is not an open book exam.
 Student can consult the ISMD syllabus to see the bibliography and the program calendar to remember the organizations they visited or the names of the speakers.
 But students cannot use their notes, the required readings or other materials.
-Students have to respond to two essay questions and two (out of four) short questions.
-Students have to write between 1.5 page and 2 pages for each essay, and between 1/2 and 1 page for each short question (Times New Roman, 12, double spaced).
+Students have to respond to two essay questions and two short questions.
 For this exam, students are encouraged to integrate lectures, briefings and readings.
 Students also have to provide illustrations (concrete examples) to support their argumentation.
 Evaluation based on the following: